How I became an International Dog Mule

 We come home from our holidays sun-kissed and relaxed, but that haunting image of malnourished animals lingers.
 You wish you were able to take them all home with you.
 You think to yourself “ What can I do, how can I help?”
 You do some research, send money, volunteer and even sometimes bring one or two lovely pups back with you, but like myself, you want to do more.
 Here is one way you are able to do more, which brings me to how I became an International Dog Mule for the organization Take A Chance On (TACO) Dog Rescue.

-Heather, the Cancun contact from the Vancouver based rescue group Take A Chance On (T.A.C.O) had her father-in law helping that day.
-Cancun airport is fairly small and I immediately found him and my three canine travel companions.
+Heather, the Cancun contact from the Vancouver based rescue group Take A Chance On (T.A.C.O) met me at Cancun airport check in the canine travelers.

 My experience was easy and wonderfully rewarding.
 All costs and arrangements and current vaccinations are handled by TACO.
 I plan to head down to Mexico in the u